in28minutes/in28minutes.github.io/_blog/articles/2017-01-29-spring-boot-autoconfiguration-top20.md

 }
 ```

-Embedded Database is configured only if there are no beans of type DataSource.class or XADataSource.class already configured.
+An **embedded database** is configured only if no beans of type `DataSource.class` or `XADataSource.class` are already defined in the application context.

 ```java
 @Configuration(proxyBeanMethods = false)